 Ackee can be eaten as part of a healthy diet.
 It is rich in nutrients, including protein, fiber, vitamins, and minerals.

-If ackee is ingested before it is ripe as it contains contains a poison called hypoglycin which causes vomiting and can be fatal.
-However it is completely safe to eat once ripened and properly prepared for cooking.
+Eating unripe ackee can be dangerous, as it contains a poison called hypoglycin that causes vomiting and can be fatal.
+However, it is completely safe to eat once ripened and properly prepared for cooking.

 Interested in more Jamaican Recipes?
 Check These Out!